gunitinug/babyrus/README.md

 ## Project Overview

 **Babyrus** is a fast, terminal-based productivity tool designed for developers.
-It is built to help you manage eBooks, take notes, and track project goals directly from the command line.
+It is built to help you manage eBooks and URLs, take notes, and track project goals directly from the command line.

 The application integrates these features to streamline your workflow: define project goals, link notes to relevant resources (e.g., eBooks, URLs), and organize everything with a flexible tagging system.